D4ykoo/reiseplatform-case-m2/docker/README.md

 #### Why this file is needed
 Since the compose files are split up the networks are having a weird name e. g. `docker_dbcheckoutnet`, this scripts prevents this naming and just creates the networks without any prefix.
 So in fact it just for personal taste and clearer network reference in the compose files.

+## NGINX config files
+Are located in `./config/`.
+Even though there are now duplicated in this project it makes sense since this docker directory works now without any of the service directories.